LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

 ***CPO, PPO-Lagrangian and TRPO-Lagrangian***: https://github.com/openai/safety-starter-agents

+Two environments called `Unicycle` and `SimulatedCars` are provided in this repository.
+In `Unicycle`, a unicycle is required to arrive at the desired location, i.e., destination, while avoiding collisions with obstacles. `SimulatedCars` involves a chain of five cars following each other on a straight road.
+The goal is to control the acceleration of the 4th car to keep a desired distance from the 3rd car while avoiding collisions with other cars.

+***Interested readers can also explore the option of using their own customized environments.
+Detailed instructions can be found below***.

 ## Installation Requirement
 The experiments are run with Pytorch, and wandb (https://wandb.ai/site) is used to save the data and draw the graphs.